Current Funded Projects

 The primary objective of this project is to examine the association between landscape fire PM2.5 and long-term mortality among end-stage renal disease (ESRD) patients receiving dialysis, and to determine whether the prevalence of air conditioning has a relationship with mortality in this patient population.

-This project, which was co-generated in collaboration with American Association of Kidney Patients (AAKP), a national independent kidney patient organization in the U.S., focuses on assessing whether repeat events of exposure to landscape fire smoke can impact long-term mortality in ESRD patients and whether air conditioning (AC) could serve as a possible preventive measure for dialysis patients with respect to climate change.
+This project, which was co-generated in collaboration with the American Association of Kidney Patients (AAKP), a national independent kidney patient organization in the U.S., focuses on assessing whether repeat events of exposure to landscape fire smoke can impact long-term mortality in ESRD patients and whether air conditioning (AC) could serve as a possible preventive measure for dialysis patients.
 The primary significance of this project is to use a large geospatial landscape fire PM2.5 dataset and national level renal data to generate findings that are translatable to ESRD patients, medical care and dialysis providers, and other end-users.

 Key Personnel: